*This post was originally published on November 6, 2017

 But the fact that you were all right begs one really huge question, why do we grown ups make the exact same type of “status” or “fad” purchases of unnecessary items ALL THE TIME?

 Not too mention on a MUCH BIGGER SCALE.

 Sure my son spent $30 of his money on a useless fad toy, and we all knew exactly what was going on.

 But why is it so much harder to see the same principle in play when it’s that $800 designer purse you just “have to have”?
 Or the new BBQ that cooks the burgers just so much better than the old one?

 Does it?
 Really?

-I personally witnessed the keeping up with the Jones’s disease hit our neighbourhood this summer when one family went out and bought a new vehicle, and LITERALLY 6, yes 6, other families on the same cul-de-sac ended up with new vehicles in a matter of a few weeks!
+I personally witnessed the keeping up with the Jones’s disease hit our neighbourhood when one family went out and bought a new vehicle, and LITERALLY 6, yes 6, other families on the same cul-de-sac ended up with new vehicles in a matter of a few weeks.

 The initial purchase got people thinking and talking about a purchase that probably wasn’t even really a priority until someone else had it.